adampaigge/script/CONTRIBUTING.md

 ### Refactoring

-Dogecoin Core is a direct fork of Bitcoin Core and therefore benefits from as little refactoring as possible on code that is created upstream.
-If you see any structural issues with upstream code, please propose these fixes for [bitcoin/bitcoin](https://github.com/bitcoin/bitcoin) and future Dogecoin Core releases will automatically benefit from these.
+Script Core is a direct fork of Script which follows from Dogecoin and Bitcoin Coreand therefore benefits from as little refactoring as possible on code that is created upstream.
+If you see any structural issues with upstream code, please propose these fixes for [bitcoin/bitcoin](https://github.com/bitcoin/bitcoin) and future Script Core releases will automatically benefit from these.

-When refactoring Dogecoin-specific code, please keep refactoring requests short, low complexity and easy to verify.
+When refactoring Script-specific code, please keep refactoring requests short, low complexity and easy to verify.

 ## "Decision Making" Process

-The following applies to code changes to Dogecoin Core, and is not to be confused with overall Dogecoin Network Protocol consensus changes.
+The following applies to code changes to Script Core, and is not to be confused with overall Script Network Protocol consensus changes.
 All consensus changes **must** be ratified by miners; a proposal to implement protocol changes does not guarantee activation on the mainnet, not even when a binary gets released by maintainers.

-Whether a pull request is merged into Dogecoin Core rests with the repository maintainers.
+Whether a pull request is merged into Script Core rests with the repository maintainers.

-Maintainers will take into consideration if a patch is in line with the general principles of Dogecoin; meets the minimum standards for inclusion; and will take into account the consensus among frequent contributors.
+Maintainers will take into consideration if a patch is in line with the general principles of Script; meets the minimum standards for inclusion; and will take into account the consensus among frequent contributors.

 In general, all pull requests must:

-  - have a clear use case, fix a demonstrable bug or serve the greater good of Dogecoin;
+  - have a clear use case, fix a demonstrable bug or serve the greater good of Script;
   - be peer reviewed;
   - have unit tests and functional tests;
   - follow code style guidelines;